backstage/backstage/docs/conf/defining.md

 definition of "part of the ecosystem" is that a package has at least one dependency in the `@backstage` namespace, but this is subject to change.

-Each package is search for schema at a single point of entry, a top-level `"configSchema"` field in `package.json`.
+Each package is searched for a schema at a single point of entry, a top-level `"configSchema"` field in `package.json`.
 The field can either contain an inlined JSON schema, or a relative path to a schema file.
 Supported schema file formats are `.json` or `.d.ts`.

-> When using a schema file, be sure to include the file in your `package.json` >
+> When defining a schema file, be sure to include the file in your
-> `"files"` field as well!
+> `package.json` > `"files"` field as well!

 TypeScript configuration schema files should export a single `Config` type, for
 example: